igsr/gca_1000genomes_website/_searchable/1000-genomes-browsers.md

 You can also access the databases which sit behind our browser, for more details about this please look at [the Public MySQL Instance](/node/517) page.

-There are also more tips for Ensembl both on the [main ensembl site](http://www.ensembl.org/info/website/tutorials/index.html) and their [blog](http://www.ensembl.info/).
+There are also more tips for Ensembl both on the [main Ensembl site](http://www.ensembl.org/info/website/tutorials/index.html) and their [blog](http://www.ensembl.info/).

 The [NCBI](http://www.ncbi.nlm.nih.gov) also provide a [1000 genomes browser](http://www.ncbi.nlm.nih.gov/variation/tools/1000genomes/) hosted on their site.